ijlee2/embroider-css-modules/CONTRIBUTING.md

 <details>

-<summary>Publish packages (for admins)</summary>
+<summary>Publish packages</summary>

-1. Generate a [personal access token](https://github.com/settings/tokens/) in GitHub, with `repo` and `read:user` scopes enabled.
+1. Generate a [personal access token](https://github.com/settings/tokens/) in GitHub.
 This token will be used to retrieve pull request information.

 1. Run the `release:prepare` script.
 This removes changesets, updates package versions, and updates `CHANGELOG`s.